 Does the nature of an object’s owner (art museum, history museum, commercial archive, private client) affect how it is conserved?
 What are the difficulties or advantages of dealing with living artists, designers and creators?
 When museums entertain, how do we contend with damages, event set-up, and food and drink policies?
 What approaches are taken to minimize the risks and costs of transporting pieces/exhibitions?

 Conservators, curators, conservation scientists, art historians, archaeologists, anthropologists, collection managers, designers, preparators and others engaged with these topics are invited to submit proposals for presentations.
 Collaborations among professionals are encouraged.
 Projects already presented or published will not be considered.

 Abstracts for papers, short presentations, and tips may be submitted in English or Spanish as a Word document (no PDFs).
 Abstracts must have a title, be a maximum of 300 words, and accompanied by a short author(s) biography (100 words maximum).
 Title, abstract and biography should be included as a single document along with author(s) contact information.
 Contact information should include: name, postal and email addresses, telephone numbers.
 Abstracts should not include images or other attachments.

 Abstracts will be peer reviewed by the NATCC board.
-Authors of selected papers and posters will be notified by December 15th, 2014.
-Authors are responsible for obtaining rights and permissions to publish photographs and/or graphics.
+Authors of selected papers will be notified by November 20,2020.
+All speakers are required to submit the full publication-ready version of their paper by March 1, 2021.
+Authors are responsible for obtaining rights and permissions to publish photographs andgraphics.